 Overlays are the easiest thing in the world to use.
 Most of them are simple, drag and drop files that you insert on top of your footage, and voila — your effect appears.
 You may need to change the blending mode in order to see both your footage and the effect at the same time.

 Of course, this is a simple explanation for most video editing programs.
-Whatever your preferred editing suite, the process to add overlays to your project should be quick and easy.
+Whatever your preferred editing suite, the process of adding overlays to your project should be quick and easy.

 Don’t forget, though, that with free overlays may come licensing requirements.
 Some places ask for attribution, which means you need to find a space on your video to place their name as credit.
 Some don’t require attribution, and you won’t need to worry at all.
 It is, however, worth having a look at that beforehand.